-- A. Federal Employer Identification Number Enter the corporation's federal employer identification number (EIN).
-If you haven't yet applied for a federal EIN, you may do so by filing federal Form SS-4 with the Internal Revenue Service, calling the IRS toll-free number (800) 829-4993, or applying online at www.irs.gov. - B. Seller's Permit or Use Tax Number Enter the corporation's Wisconsin seller's permit, use tax, or consumer's use tax number. - C. Wisconsin Employer Identification Number Enter the corporation's Wisconsin employer identification (withholding) number. - D. Wisconsin Business Activity Code Enter the corporation's Wisconsin business activity code from the table on back of the front cover of this booklet.
-Don't enter the federal business code number. - E. First Return, Final Return, Short Period Change in Accounting Period, and Short Period Stock Purchase or Sale If this is the first year that you are filing a Wisconsin return because the corporation wasn't in existence or didn't do business in Wisconsin in prior years, check the "First return" box.
+■ A. Federal Employer Identification Number - Enter the corporation's federal employer identification number (EIN).
+If you haven't yet applied for a federal EIN, you may do so by filing federal Form SS-4 with the Internal Revenue Service, calling the IRS toll-free number (800) 829-4933, or applying online at www.irs.gov.

+B. Seller's Permit or Use Tax Number - Enter the corporation's Wisconsin seller's permit, use tax, or consumer's use tax number.

+C. Wisconsin Employer Identification Number - Enter the corporation's Wisconsin employer identification (withholding) number.

+■ D. Wisconsin Business Activity Code - Enter the corporation's Wisconsin business activity code from the table on back of the front cover of this booklet.
+Don't enter the federal business code number.

+■ E. First Return, Final Return, Short Period - Change in Accounting Period, and Short Period - Stock Purchase or Sale - If this is the first year that you are filing a Wisconsin return because the corporation wasn't in existence or didn't do business in Wisconsin in prior years, check the "First return" box.
 If the corporation ceased to exist or withdrew from Wisconsin during the year, check the "Final return" box.
+Attach a copy of your plan of liquidation and federal Form 966 if the corporation liquidated.
+Indicate that a short period return is being filed due to a change in the corporation's accounting period or a stock purchase or sale by checking the appropriate box.

+Each corporation organized under Wisconsin law, licensed to do business in Wisconsin, or doing business in Wisconsin must file a separate file, or if you file an incorrect return due to negligence or fraud, interest and penalties may be assessed against you.
+The interest rate on delinquent taxes is 18% per year.
+Civil penalties may be as much as 100% of the amount of tax not reported on the return.
+Criminal penalties for filing a false return include a fine of up to \$10,000 and imprisonment.

+Wisconsin franchise or income tax return.
+In addition, each corporation must make its own estimated tax payments.

+If you don't file a franchise or income tax return that you are required to

+Penalties for Not Filing or Filing Incorrect Returns

-Indicate that a short period return is being filed due to a change in the corporation's accounting period or a stock purchase or sale by checking the appropriate box. - F. State and Year of Incorporation Enter the state under whose laws the corporation is organized and the year of incorporation. - G. Amended Return If this is an amended return, check the box.
-Circle the number in front of the line(s) that you are changing and attach a detailed explanation of the changes made, including any supporting form or schedule.
+■ F. State and Year of Incorporation - Enter the state under whose laws the corporation is organized and the year of incorporation.

+■ G. Amended Return - If this is an amended return, check the box.
+Circle the number in front of the lines that you are changing and attach a detailed explanation of the changes made, including any supporting form or schedule.